 Mandatory employee benefits in Russia include health, accident, and pension insurance as well as statutory leaves and additional days off.
 Supplementary employee benefits in Russia include voluntary medical, life, and accident insurance as well as retirement.
-Common employee perks offered in Russia include housing, educational support, meal vouchers, and mobile phones.
+Common employee perks offered in Russia include educational support, meal vouchers, and mobile phones.

 Mandatory Employee Benefits in Russia